 They fell silent then.
 The silence of the room and the noise of the city surrounding them, lulling them to sleep.
 Their thoughts were as pleasant as the night.

-Downstairs in a dark pub, a full glass in front of the empty chair remained untouched, it's owner was gone, but not forgotten.
+Downstairs in the dark pub, the full glass in front of the empty chair remained untouched, it's owner gone, but not forgotten.

 AN: THANK YOU ALL SO MUCH FOR READING THIS STORY!